Sabrina-Jiang/Diver/README.md

-# sitemap-spider
+# Introduction

-A simple Python spider for building sitemap
+This is experimental spider for building a sitemap.